steeve/cross-compiler/README.rst

 To install the helper script, run the image with no arguments, and redirect the output to a file::

-  docker run CROSS_COMPILER_IMAGE_NAME > dockcross
+  docker run --rm CROSS_COMPILER_IMAGE_NAME > ./dockcross
-  chmod +x dockcross
+  chmod +x ./dockcross
-  mv dockcross ~/bin/
+  mv ./dockcross ~/bin/

 Usage
 =====

 For the impatient, here's a one-liner to compile a hello world for armv7::

-  docker run thewtex/cross-compiler-linux-armv7 > dockcross && chmod +x dockcross && ./dockcross gcc test/C/hello.c -o hello_arm
+  docker run --rm thewtex/cross-compiler-linux-armv7 > ./dockcross && chmod +x ./dockcross && ./dockcross gcc test/C/hello.c -o hello_arm

 Note how invoking any toolchain command (make, gcc, etc...) is just a matter of prepending **dockcross** in the commandline::